25 Hospitality Heroes in the Philippines

-You can visit our Hospitality Heroes website to see our growing list of Hero Profiles.
+You can visit our Hospitality Heroes feature to see our growing list of Hero Profiles.
 There we showcase our Heroes in full, with a detailed profile about them, their advocacies and activities.
 You will see just why they have been nominated!
 Below, some of our MY RANGGO Hospitality Heroes offer their top tips for colleagues, such as how they focus at work, their inspirations and what they hope for in their future.

 You can read the full profile of each of our Hospitality Heroes, by visiting our Hospitality Heroes website, or by clicking on their names below.

 Eco Heroes – Click on hero’s name to see full profile

 Executive Director Philippine Reef and Rainforest Conservation Foundation (PRRCFI) – Danjugan Island

 Your Activities: The PRRCFI programs focus on experiential learning, Marine and Wildlife Camps and Sustainable Tourism.
 We work with local governments, schools, communities and other organizations through environment education.

 Three things you make sure you focus on in your work: Meditation.
 Enjoying nature.
 Showing gratitude